Every organisation has them. And a bad one can cause serious problems for a team – while a good one can be be a god-send.

 Evidence shows that performance on practical tasks/tests in the recruitment process is actually the top predictor of success in a job.

 And for admin roles, “in-tray” simulation exercises should form part of the selection process.

 Simon Warren from the Alcohol and Drug Foundation recommends these exercises “especially if you need specific skills, such as in Excel or using a database system”.

 So how exactly should you conduct a test like ths?

 Blooming HR’s Rebecca Till says she usually asks candidates to perform five basic exercises tailored to the role.

-“For example, for a PA role I often set the exercise based on letter drafting, diary planning, travel planning, and construction of a basic spreadsheet and PowerPoint presentation,” she says.
+“For example, for a PA role I often set the exercise based on letter drafting, diary planning, travel planning, and construction of a new office with materials from https://www.merrittsupply.com,” she says.